DR. KLAUS METZGER

 The projects approved by the previous district council – the replacement building for the Aichach Hospital, the new Mering High School, and the Affing-Bergen Secondary School – were fully funded and successfully completed during my first term, as was the renovation of the Friedberg High School.

-My second term (2020 to 2026) saw the planned and completed replacement building for the Vinzenz-Pallotti School in record time, the renovation of the Wittelsbacher Secondary School in Aichach, the urgently needed expansion and energy-efficient renovation of the old district office after 50 years, and the planning and start of construction of the Academy of Social Pedagogy in Aichach.
-In cooperation with Augsburg University of Applied Sciences, Member of the State Parliament Tomaschko and I succeeded in raising the district's profile as a university location by establishing a Technology Transfer Center (TTZ) for the construction industry.
-I also pushed forward the expansion of the FOS/BOS in Friedberg, the Mering Gymnasium to four classes, and the renovation and expansion of the Mering Realschule.
-The urbanistically, ecologically, and aesthetically exemplary development plans for subsidized housing on the site of the former Vinzenz-Pallotti School in Friedberg are being implemented by the Landkreiswohnbau (District Housing Development).
-Similar plans are being considered for the Old Hospital in Aichach.
-For the further development of the Augsburg trade fair site, which is economically vital for the Swabian administrative district, Mayor Weber, District Administrator Sailer, and I succeeded, after years of tough negotiations, in securing funding from the Free State of Bavaria.
+My second term in office (2020 to 2026) saw the completion of the new Vinzenz-Pallotti School building, planned and finished in record time; the expansion and renovation of the Wittelsbacher Realschule in Aichach; the urgently needed extension of the district administration building after 50 years, along with the energy-efficient renovation of the old building; and the planning and start of construction of the Academy for Social Pedagogy in Aichach.
+In cooperation with Augsburg University of Applied Sciences, we succeeded in establishing the district as a university location by creating a Technology Transfer Center (TTZ) for the construction industry.
+Furthermore, I pushed forward the expansion of the vocational secondary school (FOS/BOS) in Friedberg, the expansion of the Mering Gymnasium to a four-track system, and the renovation and expansion of the Mering Realschule.
+The exemplary, albeit protracted, urban planning, ecological, and aesthetic development plans for subsidized housing on the site of the former Vinzenz-Pallotti School in Friedberg are being implemented by the district housing authority.
+A similar project was planned for the old hospital site in Aichach, but failed due to resistance from the city of Aichach.
+However, after years of protracted negotiations, Mayor Weber, District Administrator Sailer, and I succeeded in securing state funding for the further development of the Augsburg trade fair site, which is economically essential for the Swabia administrative region.

 Permanent priorities included a sustainable, affordable public transport and mobility concept (keyword: cooperation between AVV and MVV - a unique opportunity), the conceptual stabilization of the highly deficit-ridden clinics on the Paar River under the district's management (especially in light of the Lauterbach Hospital Reform 2024 passed by the federal government, which was a complete failure for rural areas), the establishment and expansion (2025) of the Psychiatric Outpatient Clinic (thanks to District Council President Sailer), and the sustainable development of the district (Agenda 2030).